charlottedaumal/hopfield-networks/README.md

 #### Instructions to run the project

 To enjoy the cython optimizations of the update and dynamics functions, you will need to build the two following modules : update_cython.py and dynamics_cython.py
-To build these, you need to type on the terminal : "python setup.py build_ext --inplace"
+To build these, you need to type on the terminal : ''python setup.py build_ext --inplace''

 You need to run the main.py file.
 First, you will need to choose the weights matrix you want to use to do all the further computations.